davecheney/gophercon2018-performance-tuning-workshop/3-profiling/1-profiling.md

 Most tools will not stop you from enabling multiple profiles at once.

+**Do not enable more than one kind of profile at a time.**

 If you enable multiple profile's at the same time, they will observe their own interactions and throw off your results.

-**Do not enable more than one kind of profile at a time.**

 ## Collecting a profile

-The Go runtime's profiling interface is in the `runtime/pprof` package.

-`runtime/pprof` is a very low level tool, and for historic reasons the interfaces to the different kinds of profile are not uniform.
+The Go runtime's profiling interface lives in the `runtime/pprof` package. `runtime/pprof` is a very low level tool, and for historic reasons the interfaces to the different kinds of profile are not uniform.

+As we saw in the previous section, pprof profiling is built into the `testing` package, but sometimes its inconvenient, or difficult, to place the code you want to profile in the context of at `testing.B` benchmark and must use the `runtime/pprof` API directly.

-A few years ago I wrote a small package, [https://github.com/pkg/profile], to make it easier to profile an application.
+A few years ago I wrote a [small package][0], to make it easier to profile an existing application.

 ```
 import "github.com/pkg/profile"